 Further ABAP sessions for a user session can be opened as followed:

 A maximum of 16 ABAP sessions are possible per user session.
 The number of sessions actually possible for a system is determined by the profile parameter rdisp/max_alt_modes, whose default is 6.

 An internal session contains a program memory, itself divided into the areas heap and stack.
 This is where the modifiable objects of the program are held.
 The non-modifiable program data is stored in the PXA.
 The program memory contains references to the necessary data in the PXA.
 Technically speaking, the program memory and the global PXA are stored in the shared memory of the application server where they are the responsibility of SAP Memory Management.

 In one ABAP session, there can be a maximum of nine internal sessions, which always belong to a call sequence.
 Data from the ABAP memory is always assigned to a call sequence.

 On 64-bit platforms, an internal session can theoretically require up to 4 TB of memory.
 On 32-bit platforms, the theoretical upper limit is 4 GB.
-The practical upper limit is usually below the theoretical limit, since the actual physically installed main memory is the maximum available and divided up among all consumers.
+The practical upper limit is usually below the theoretical limit, since the actual physically installed main memory is the maximum available and divided up among all users.